 In the fund financial statements, all governmental funds are accounted for using the modified accrual basis of accounting.
 Their revenues, including property taxes, generally are recognized when they become measurable and available.
-Available" means resources are collected or to be collected soon enough after the end of the fiscal year that they can be used to pay the bills of the current period.
-The School District's availability period accruing and recording revenues is 60 days.
-The revenues which are accrued at June 30, 2023 are grants and other accounts receivable.
+"Available" means resources are collected or to be collected soon enough after the end of the fiscal year that they can be used to pay the bills of the current period.
+The School District's availability period for accruing and recording revenues is 90 days to better match grant activity.
+The revenues which are accrued at June 30, 2024 are grants and other accounts receivable.